Android-for-Python/cloud_storage_examples/firebase_admin_example/README.md

 ### kivy-ios

-firebase-admin does not run on ios, `ModuleNotFoundError: No module named 'mmap'`.
+As of 2022/08 firebase-admin does not run on ios, the issue is `ModuleNotFoundError: No module named 'mmap'`.